sadok-f/terraform-provider-searchstax/README.md

 Your `<PATH>` may vary depending on how your Go environment variables are configured.
 Execute `go env GOBIN` to set it, then set the `<PATH>` to the value returned.
 If nothing is returned, set it to the default location, `$HOME/go/bin`.

+> Skip terraform init when using provider development overrides.
+It is not necessary and may error unexpectedly.

 ## Using the provider